Next Leadership

 Boy

-Scout Conservation Awards Weekend: This annual event sponsored by the Boy
+Scout Conservation Awards Weekend: This annual event

-Scouts of America is dedicated to Scouts' conservation and learning.
+sponsored by the Boy Scouts of America is dedicated to Scouts'

-The 2023 Conservation Weekend will be held from Nov.
-10-12 at Camp
+conservation and learning.
+The 2023 Conservation Weekend will

-have the opportunity to enroll in up to three merit badges.
-The event
+will be offered, and Scouts will have the opportunity to enroll in up to

-how to create, execute and document a conservation project.
+with games and information on how to create, execute and document a

-SGH Education Station
+SGH Education Station -- BOOTH HELPERS

-Merit Badges and Eagle Scout rank.
-To volunteer,
+Eagle Scout rank.

 The location will be